 Studio photographers will appreciate that the Sony A7R III (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1100D or the Sony A7R III – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1100D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.